ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 **I am co-chair of this World-Wide-Web Consortium (#W3C) community group, where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into international standards.
 Most notably, the Verifiable Credentials specification is now a full standard, and the Decentralized Identity specification is well on its way.**

 **We meet online weekly via voice and IRC on Tuesdays at 12noon ET, 9am PT, and 5pm CET.
-At several recent meetings we have had discussion on COVID-19 related privacy topics, and it looks like some standards around #ImmunityCredentials and #LocationPrivacy in particular will become official work items.
+At several recent meetings we have had discussion on COVID-19 related privacy topics, and it looks like some standards around #ImmunityCredentials in particular will become official work items.
 Our meetings are open to the public, and are announced on our public mailing list.**

-**Both of these standards are key architectures toward privacy design, in particular in the short term for #ImmunityCertificates (see my other High Signal Low Noise series on [#VerifiableClaims #ImmunityCredentials](https://github.com/ChristopherA/High-Signal-Low-Noise-Link-Lists/blob/master/%23VerifiableClaims%20%23ImmunityCredentials.md).**
+**Both of these standards are key architectures toward privacy design, in particular in the short term for #ImmunityCertificates (see my other High Signal Low Noise list on [#VerifiableClaims #ImmunityCredentials](./%23VerifiableClaims%20%23ImmunityCredentials.md).**

 # New & Unsorted